yogonwa/NobelLM/NOTES.md

   - See below for the plan to merge new/updated records into the JSON instead of overwriting (Task 14, in progress).
 - **Pipeline Robustness:**
   - The scraping pipeline is now robust to missing, empty, or non-existent lectures.
 All outputs are clean, deduplicated, and ready for downstream use.

+---

+## Task 13b – PDF Lecture Extraction & JSON Update (Implementation Notes)

+- Iterate over all PDFs in `data/nobel_lectures_pdfs/`.
+- Use heuristics to skip noise/fluff pages (copyright, title, very short pages).
+Do not always skip the first N pages.
+- Extract the lecture title using patterns (e.g., `Name: Title`, or a short, capitalized line on a content page).
+- Concatenate and clean the main essay content from the first signal page onward.
+- Write the title as the first line of the `.txt` file in `data/nobel_lectures/{year}_{lastname}.txt`.
+- Load `nobel_literature.json`, find the matching laureate by `year_awarded` and `full_name`, and update/add the `nobel_lecture_title` field only (merge, do not overwrite other fields).
+Optionally update `last_updated`.
+- Back up the old JSON file with a timestamp before writing.
+- Log extraction results, skipped pages, detected titles, and any issues.
+- Allow a `--force` flag to overwrite existing `.txt` files.
+Optionally allow deletion of PDFs after extraction.
+- Use known PDFs as test fixtures for validation.
+Log empty or unreadable pages for review.

+This ensures robust, idempotent, and production-ready extraction and metadata update for Nobel lecture PDFs.